Earn Up To $50K Tax-Free in Canada

 BC 2022 Tax Rates

-As you can see, no taxes are paid up to $50,000 on eligible dividends when earned in a non-registered account but it’s not an easy task to get there.
+As you can see, no taxes are paid up to $50,000 on eligible dividends earned in a non-registered account, but it’s not easy to get there.
 If you want to see a table for your province, you can access it here on Tax Tips.

-The trick now that the TFSA exists is to have a balance between the TFSA and the non-registered account.
+The trick now that the TFSA exists is to balance the TFSA and the non-registered account.